 "Shave your head?
 But, you're a woman!"

 Yes, I am a woman.
-And yes, unfortunately, I care what you think.
+And yes, unfortunately, I care about what you think.

 * * * * *